-Website load speed has a direct impact on business growth and it can be measured, especially when you have a high number of unique visitors using your site.
+Website load speed has a direct impact on SEO performance and therefore business growth and it can be measured, especially when you have a high number of unique visitors using your site.

 User-experience is essentially treating your visitors well – and technical problems can always occur such as certain elements glitching – from a mouse scroll to something that should work which stopped working without your knowledge.

 Your visitors could encounter many other various unexplained frustrations with your website.
 And you may never know about these problems until diminishing traffic sends up a red flag.

 WordPress, theme and plugin updates are continually solving user issues, improving security and adding newer technology.
 And by keeping current, you can preempt many technical issues before they become a problem.

 The database, files and images (everything that comes together to create your website).
 We’ve got a copy of your website safe, secure and ready to be reinstated at the click of a button.

 When you purchase a maintenance package for your website, you will qualify for a lower hourly rate.
 Similar to buying in bulk, when you subscribe for one of our maintenance packages you save money.